Benchmarking Usability and Performance of Multicore Languages: Experimental design

 The abstract research questions need to be translated into concrete ones that correspond to measurable data.
-In this experiment, the following concrete research questions are investigated: \begin{description} \item[Source code size] What is the size of the source code, measured in lines of code (LoC), of a solution to problem $P$ in language $L$? \item[Coding time] How much time does it take to code a solution to problem $P$ in language $L$? \item[Execution time] How much time does it take to execute a solution to problem $P$ in language $L$ if $n$ processor cores are available? \item[Speedup] What is the speedup of a parallel solution to problem $P$ in language $L$ over the fastest known sequential solution to problem $P$ in language $L$ if $n$ processor cores are available? \end{description} We argue that both source code size and coding time strongly relate to usability.
+In this experiment, the following concrete research questions are investigated: \begin{description} \item[\textit{Source code size}] What is the size of the source code, measured in lines of code (LoC), of a solution to problem $P$ in language $L$? \item[\textit{Coding time}] How much time does it take to code a solution to problem $P$ in language $L$? \item[\textit{Execution time}] How much time does it take to execute a solution to problem $P$ in language $L$ if $n$ processor cores are available? \item[\textit{Speedup}] What is the speedup of a parallel solution to problem $P$ in language $L$ over the fastest known sequential solution to problem $P$ in language $L$ if $n$ processor cores are available? \end{description} We argue that both source code size and coding time strongly relate to usability.
 Shorter coding time can be due to many factors: availability of powerful language constructs that simplify the implementation; better support of the developer's reasoning, resulting in fewer iterations to obtain a correct program; availability of better documentation, examples, or development tools, speeding up the programmer's dwell time with a language issue; and others.
 While the measurement of coding time abstracts from such specific reasons, it is clear that it is directly related to these usability issues.
 While usability might also be captured by qualitative methods, e.g.\ asking about the perceived benefit of using a particular approach, we opted in this experiment to deal with quantifiable data only.
+Qualitative methods could however help to investigate further aspects of language usability, e.g.\ maintainability, which are not covered by our choice of measures.

 Execution time and speedup relate to performance.
 Measuring speedup in addition to execution time gives important benefits: being a relative measure, it factors out performance deficiencies also present in the sequential base language, drawing attention to the power of the parallel mechanisms offered by the language; it also reveals scalability problems.